 Of course, technical skill and being a just person do not go hand in hand.
 There are few people out there who have both traits, and fewer who even try.
 Outnumbering those are the vast many who give up at looking at themselves and their arts in this broader context.
 They focus on the physical components and becoming a technician.
 A great technician at chokeholds for example, or sidekicks who do not have a good heart is a dangerous thing in a civilized society.
 In my view, it's not what martial arts is solely about.
 Your menkyo kaiden or other ranks do not give you carte blanche to be a dunce either.

 Within martial arts practice, we must confront ourselves before any opponent.
 In arts where an opponent doesn't exist it becomes even more essential because to dismiss it means to reject the very reason for practicing.
 Practicing Aikido or Judo or Iaido or Kendo is not about self-defense.

 A place for spiritual refinement

 Joining a traditional school you enter the dōjō 道場 and engage in keiko 稽古.
 The word dojō is made up of two characters.
 The first, dō/michi means the way (or moral principles).
-It is regarding a spiritual path of purification and introspection, self and world reflection.
+It is referring to a spiritual path.
+One of purification and introspection, a reflection of oneself and world.
 Regarding the inner and outer universes is essential.
 Dō denotes the idea of self-cultivation in the Taoist, Confucian or Buddhist framework.
 To make oneself and the community better is the ultimate goal.
 Dō/michi also means a journey.

 Jō 場 means a place or field or realm.
 It doesn't mean a building or room per se.
-A realm of spiritual cultivation is one way you can translate dojō.
+A realm or place of spiritual cultivation is one way you can translate dojō.